Save-A-Tooth® for School Nurses

 Students at your school depend on you to be prepared for everything.
-Yetthousands of kids have teeth get knocked out every year — over 5 million of them! — so being prepared can be the difference between saving a child’s tooth and losing it permanently.
+Millions of kids get teeth knocked out every year.
+Having Save-A-Tooth on hand can be the difference between saving a child’s tooth and losing it permanently.

-Why?
-Because there’s less than 15 minutes to act before the tooth begins to die, and within 1 hour the injury can become permanent without proper treatment.
+There’s less than 15 minutes to act before the teeth begin to die, and within 1 hour the injury can become permanent without proper treatment.

 The two biggest threats to a knocked-out tooth

 The trick to saving a tooth is knowing the two biggest threats to its life span once it leaves the mouth: